twilio-labs/function-templates/forward-message/README.md

 # Forward Message

-This Function in `forward-message.js` will return the TwiML required to forward an incoming SMS message to a number that is set in the environment variables.
+This Function in `forward-message.js` returns the TwiML required to forward an incoming SMS message to a single number or each number in a comma-separated list set in the environment variables.

 ### Environment variables